-- (iii) Reduced unemployment and underemployment17 of resources: To the extent resources (including labour) would be otherwise unemployed or underemployed, increases in economic activity can bring efficiency benefits when there is a reduction in unemployment and underemployment.
-The extent of such gains is of course a function of the extent of underutilized resources at the time and the match of resource requirements of a project and those resources unemployed or underemployed; and - (iv) Increased quality of central government provided services: Sometimes the quality of services provided by central government such as education and health care are a function of population levels and the quality of such services in a community can be increased if increased economic activity maintains or enhances population levels. - Although the additional economic activity likely to be generated by the rezoning proposed for the Maddisons Road site will be relatively small, such activity that will be generated by the site will contribute to these types of economic benefits for the Selwyn District economy. - 49 Also, to the extent that the Maddisons Road site's rezoning generates additional employment opportunities for the Selwyn District, it will reduce the reliance of local residents on employment opportunities in Christchurch City and therefore potentially reduce their commuting transport costs.18
+services in a community can be increased if increased economic activity maintains or enhances population levels.

+- 4.11 Although the additional economic activity likely to be generated by the rezoning proposed for the Two Chain Road site will be relatively small, such activity that will be generated by the site will contribute to these types of economic benefits for the Selwyn District economy. - 4.12 Also, to the extent that the Two Chain Road site's rezoning generates additional employment opportunities for the Selwyn District, it will reduce the reliance of local residents on employment opportunities in Christchurch City and therefore potentially reduce their commuting transport costs.
+16